Skip to main content

 Growth Hormone Peptides a New Frontier in Metabolic Health

 Beyond traditional hormone replacement, a new class of therapies known as peptide therapies is gaining attention for its ability to optimize metabolic function.
 Peptides are short chains of amino acids that act as signaling molecules in the body.
-Certain peptides, known as (GHS), can stimulate the pituitary gland to release its own growth hormone in a natural, pulsatile manner.
+Certain peptides, known as growth hormone secretagogues (GHS), can stimulate the pituitary gland to release its own growth hormone in a natural, pulsatile manner.
 This approach avoids the risks associated with direct HGH injections and can produce significant metabolic benefits.

-Commonly used include:
+Commonly used growth hormone peptides include:

 • Sermorelin ∞ A GHRH analog that stimulates the pituitary to produce GH.
 It is known for improving sleep quality, which is crucial for metabolic regulation.